Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 I did ask about the bill.

-These examples show the main point: the form depends on the words around it.
+These examples show the main point: the correct form depends on the words around the verb.

 Dictionary-Style Word Details